Photo: Agnete BrunMain page

 Magic trick with two Rubiks-cubes

-And never look back.
+And you must never look back.

 On the soul: